stephanzlatarev/norman/tool/train/README.md

 To train a brain based on playbooks:

-1. Add all play books (with file extension ".book") into this folder
+1. Copy a skill into a folder named `skill` within this folder
-1. Add mirror.js with all applicable mirrors
 1. Build and deploy the trainer with `./deploy.bat`

 To download the brain: